twogate/audiotoggle/README.md

 ### Usage

-To set the current audio mode, use the `setAudioMode` method:
+To set the automatic route mode, use the `setAutoRoute` method:

-    AudioToggle.setAudioMode(AudioToggle.SPEAKER);
-    // or
-    AudioToggle.setAudioMode(AudioToggle.EARPIECE);

-Android has the following additional options:

-    AudioToggle.setAudioMode(AudioToggle.NORMAL);
-    // and
-    AudioToggle.setAudioMode(AudioToggle.RINGTONE);
+    AudioToggle.setAutoRoute();